shigebeyond/jkmvc/doc/http/route.md

 Lets look at the default route again, the uri is `<controller>(/<action>(/<id>)?)?`.
 We have three keys or params: `controller`, `action`, and `id`.
 But `action` and `id` are optional.

-And a blank uri would match default controller and action (set by `defaults` configuration item) would be assumed resulting in the `WelcomeController` class being loaded and the `indexAction` method being called to handle the request.
+And a blank uri would match default controller and action (set by `defaults` configuration item) would be assumed resulting in the `WelcomeController` class being loaded and the `index` method being called to handle the request.

 You can use any name you want for your keys, but the following keys have special meaning to the [HttpRequest](request.md) object, and will influence which controller and action are called: